 I am good, repeat after me, I am good.
 I am worthy, I am enough and I believe therefore I AM.
 How hard it is for all of us to soothe ourselves with such simple words of positivity?

-We often criticize ourselves when we talk to that inner person residing inside us, we complain, we crib, and blame ourselves for so many things that go wrong in our life.
-But do we ever praise ourselves for the things we did?
+We often criticize ourselves when we talk to that inner person residing inside us, we complain, we crib, and blame ourselves for so many things that go wrong in our lives.
+But do we ever praise ourselves for the things we do?

 I am good, a short movie review